omotayo282/LITA-CAPSTONE-PROJECT/README.md

 #### Instructions and Workflow

+### Project 1: Sales Performance Analysis for a Retail Store

+**Summary**: This project involves analyzing the sales performance of a retail store.
+The analysis focuses on identifying top-selling products, regional performance, and monthly sales trends, all showcased in an interactive Power BI dashboard.

+#### Instructions and Workflow

 **1. Excel**
    - **Data Exploration**: Using pivot tables, summarize sales data by:
      - Total sales by product